Why Marketing Rules Are Useless

 The last statement is especially problematic.
 It is not a statement, but rather an argument based on two nonsensical statements.
 You are not only stating two opinions, but also the opinion that there is a causal relationship between them.

 Many would look at the above and just conclude that we need better rules.
 However, Ludwig Wittgenstein famously argued that we will always have the problem.

 He gave an example of a number series:

 1, 5, 11, 19, 29…

 One might conclude that we have a rule to follow: n² + n – 1.
-However, another might conclude that the rule is a series of even numbers, 4, 6, 8, 10.
+However, another might conclude that the rule is to subtract one from a series of even numbers, 2, 6, 12, 20, 20.
 So who’s following the right rule?

 In reality, we have no way of knowing whether a rule is being followed because any rule will eventually lend itself to different actions.
 That’s Wittgenstein’s Paradox.

 The Paradox in Action